 Animal Control

-The Firestone Police Department currently employs three community services officers that in addition to code enforcement also cover animal control issues within the Town limits.
+The Firestone Police Department currently employs two community service officers who, in addition to code enforcement, also cover animal control issues within the Town limits.
 All animal control ordinances can be found under Title 6 of the Firestone Municipal Code.
-Most common animal control concerns include dogs running at large, animal licensing, barking concerns, leash laws and pet limits.
+Most common animal control concerns include dogs running at large, animal licensing, barking concerns, leash laws, and pet limits.
+The Community Service Officers will also handle cases involving animal cruelty, neglect, and abandonment.

 Report Animal Issues